 Your number one mission is to know your target audience intimately, better than they know themselves.
 Knowing their secret pains, dreams and ambitions will catapult you ahead of the pack and drive the success of your business; this is the foundation to outperforming your competition.

-Key takeaway: Know your audience better than they know themselves.
+Know your audience better than they know themselves.